dotnet/core/roadmap.md

 ## Feedback

-The best way to give feedback is to create issues in the [dotnet/core](https://github.com/dotnet/core) repo with the [roadmap label](https://github.com/dotnet/core/labels/roadmap).
+The best way to give feedback is to create issues in the [dotnet/core](https://github.com/dotnet/core) repo.
 You can also create issues in other [.NET Core repos](Documentation/core-repos.md) if you find that to be more appropriate for the topic you want to discuss.

 Although mostly obvious, please give us feedback that will give us insight on the following points: